WilliKoller/TorsionToolAllModels/README.txt

  changes by Willi Koller for Lenhart model
     Lenhart model - need to adjust Ligament locations! also rotate additional geometries of foot

+16/03/2023
+ changes by Willi Koller for Lenhart model
+    should work now with ligaments and additional geometries